USPS VS UPS VS FedEx: Which Shipping Carrier Is The Best?

 ---|---|

-USPS: | Shipping small packages, shipping to PO boxes, and free pickup |
+USPS | Shipping small packages, shipping to PO boxes, and free pickup |

-UPS: | Guaranteed shipping, package tracking, and heavy shipments |
+UPS | Guaranteed shipping, package tracking, and heavy shipments |

-FedEx: | Fast deliveries, package tracking, and Saturday home delivery |
+FedEx | Fast deliveries, package tracking, and Saturday home delivery |

 As you choose shipping carriers for your business, it’s important that you don’t limit yourself to just one shipping provider.
 Most merchants use a mix of two or even three delivery services to offer customers the fastest, cheapest shipping every time.

-You may, for example, choose to save on shipping costs by shipping light packages with the USPS and heavy packages with UPS.
-Or you may ship everything through the USPS, except for expedited shipments, which you send through FedEx.
+You may, for example, choose to save on shipping costs by shipping light packages with USPS and heavy packages with UPS.
+Or you may ship everything through USPS, except for expedited shipments, which you send through FedEx.
 It all depends on your business model, your average order weight, and your shipping destinations.